 Research Agenda

 My research agenda centers around how American political elites, such as candidates for office or interest groups, publicly communicate, with a focus on their use of new technologies like social media.
-My work has been accepted at PS: Political Science & Politics, the Journal of Law & Courts, and the Journal of Women, Politics, & Policy.
+I also study fundraising by political campaigns.
+My work has been published at PS: Political Science & Politics, the Journal of Law & Courts, the Journal of Women, Politics, & Policy, and the Journal of Quantitative Description.

-I incorporate aspects of both political behavior and political institutions as I explore these questions using big data and modern machine learning methods.
-Though my main area of substantive focus is congressional campaigns, these questions apply to a wide range of political actors such as interest groups, police departments, and other levels of American government.
+I incorporate aspects of both political behavior and political institutions in my work, using big data and modern machine learning methods.
+Though my main area of substantive focus is congressional campaigns, I have also applied these approaches to political communication by other political actors such as interest groups and police departments.
 At best, these new technologies may lower the barrier for entry into the political process; at worst, they incentivize more polarizing rhetoric and negative sentiment.
 My goal in studying political communication is twofold.
 First, I use social media data to test long-standing questions in political science research.
-Second, I seek to understand how the impact of who a political audience is (voters, politicians, the media, etc.), combined with the means of communicating, affects how elite political actors behave and what issues they emphasize.
+Second, I seek to understand how the impact of who a political audience is, combined with the means of communicating, affects how elite political actors behave and what issues they emphasize.

 We test whether candidates move to the extremes before a primary but then return to the center for the general election to appeal to the different preferences of each electorate.
 Incumbents are now more vulnerable to primary challenges than ever as social media offers a viable pathway for fundraising and messaging to challengers, while homogeneity of districts has reduced general election competitiveness.
 To assess candidates' ideological trajectories, we estimate the revealed ideology of 2020 congressional candidates (incumbents, their primary challengers, and open seat candidates) before and after their primaries, using a homophily-based measure of domains shared on Twitter.
 This method provides temporally granular data to observe changes in communication within a single election campaign cycle.
 We find that incumbents did move towards extremes for their primaries and back towards the center for the general election, but only when threatened by a well-funded primary challenge, though non-incumbents did not.